 5.4 Industry Best Practices

-Most clients automatically assume that the vendor follows industry best practices for design, development, and testing.
+Most clients automatically assume that the vendor follows industry best design, development, and testing practices.
 Unfortunately, this is not always true.

-Give the reader some information on the internal development processes you intend to follow.
+Give the reader information on the internal production processes you intend to follow.
 Mention essential steps such as code review and test plan preparations.

 Finally, let the client know how to reach you for support and how you typically address quality issues.
 This will make the support process clear and efficient.

 Heavily regulated industries such as insurance, health, and payments must remain on top of their regulatory requirements.
 It is possible to have huge compliance updates warranting their own project.

 If you work in similar industries, include security and compliance details in your analysis and design.

 Imagine that your credit card suddenly stops working because it is not supported by the latest software version deployed yesterday!